DHSProgram/DHS-Indicators-Stata/Readme.txt

 In addition, older surveys (mainly before 2000) do not have a wealth index in the dataset and the files would need to be merged with a WI file to include the wealth index.
 For anthropometry indicators, surveys before roughly 2006 need to be merged with a HW file to obtain the WHO haz, waz, and whz indicators.
 Please visit https://www.dhsprogram.com/data/Merging-Datasets.cfm to learn how to merge DHS datasets.

 ## Checking for small observations:
 Tabulations do not check for the number of observations.
 The DHS convention is to suppress estimates that are based on less than 25 unweighted observations and to place in parenthesis any estimate based on 25-49 observations.
-It is the user’s responsibility to check the number of unweighted observations before relying on the estimate.
+It is the user?s responsibility to check the number of unweighted observations before relying on the estimate.
 The tabulations also do not provide any statistical testing or confidence intervals.

+## Ever-married women surveys:
+Some DHS surveys only interview ever-married women in the woman's questionnaire.
+This can effect the calculation of some of the indicators.
+The current code adjusts for ever-married samples only for the fertility indicators in Chapter 5 and the wanted fertility rates in Chapter 6.
+The following indicators that can also be affected by ever-married samples do not include this adjustment:
+Chapter 4: Current marital status, first married by specific ages, median age at first marriage, first sexual intercourse by specific ages, and median age at first sexual intercourse.
+Chapter 5: Currently pregnant, mean number of children ever born to women age 40-49, number of children ever born, mean number of children ever born, mean number of living children, women who gave birth by specific ages, median age at first birth, and teenage girls who are mothers.
+For more information about adjusting for ever-married samples using the all woman factors, please see [The Guide to DHS Statistics] https://www.dhsprogram.com/data/Guide-to-DHS-Statistics/Analyzing_DHS_Data.htm?rhtocid=_4_4_4#All_Women_Factors

 ## Creating tables
 For all table syntax files, the default age selection for women/men is 15-49.
 Cases outside this age range are dropped.
 If a different age selection is required, you can make this change in the table syntax file.
 Please read the notes at the top of each table syntax file.